 Grade 8 Competencies

-Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing a range of relevant and compelling textual evidence to support their analyses.
+Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing several pieces of strong textual evidence to support their analyses, with a focus on how theme relates to characters, setting, and plot; how plot and dialogue interact; word choice, tone, allusions, and analogies; text structure; differing points of view and dramatic irony; analyzing filmed productions; comparing modern and ancient literature.

 Critical Inquiry & Analysis - Students will be able to analyze and use a variety of historical sources, documents, maps, and visuals and determine their credibility.